Clayton-Brandt/TheEldenLords/README.md

 - To get the database working properly, open up DataGrip.
 - Create new project.
 - Navigate to the Database folder, set that as your project.
 - Add a data source and select SQLite.
-Name it eldenring.
+Make sure it's named eldenring.sqlite.
 - If a console window doesn't appear, right click eldenring.sqlite and select query console.
 - Go back to File Explorer and open up the databaseCommands.sql file.
 I'd open it up in Notepad.
 - Copy all that code, go back to DataGrip, paste it into the console, select all, and press the run button.